top of page

 Method

-3. In a large mixing bowl, beat the butter and sugar together for 5 minutes, until light and fluffy.
+3. Make the Cake Batter: In a large mixing bowl, beat the butter and sugar together for 5 minutes, until light and fluffy

-6. Bake for 55-60 minutes, or until a toothpick inserted in the center comes out clean.
+6. Bake the Cake: Bake for 55-60 minutes, or until a toothpick inserted in the center comes out clean.

-7. Remove from the oven and let the cake rest in the pan for 15-20 minutes.
+7. Cool the Cake: Remove from the oven and let the cake rest in the pan for 15-20 minutes.
 Run a knife around the edges, remove the springform ring, and transfer the cake to a serving platter.
-Let it cool completely before adding the glaze.
+Let it cool completely before adding the glaze

 Enjoy!